Developed by Mark Landis as a part of M. Arch thesis work. 2019. The University of Cincinnati.

 Making your own shading device and create an energy model

 Watch Tutorial: Performance driven design Step 2

-Install: All source files and weather data are here.
+Install: All source files and weather data are here at GitHub.
 Please choose the right file based on your Rhino version.

 The following text note Steps 1-15 are already covered in the video tutorial Step 2 above.

 Step 1 – Install the required plugins and programs referenced above or mentioned in the videos provided.
 And move your EPW file provided to either your documents or downloads (not in a folder inside these areas), or simply C:/ladybug/

 Step 2 – Open the Rhino file provided.
 Do not change any of the layer names or delete anything on the “Baseline” Model layer.

 Step 3 – Open the provided Grasshopper script.
 If you get a message about any components not being recognized take note of which plugin they are associated with and attempt to reinstall this plugin.
 Upon successfully opening the script you will be prompted to open an EPW file.
 Select the EPW provided to you.

 Step 4 – You should see a dialog box called “shade Designer” with 5 steps under tabs and a debug tab.
 You do not need to interact with the grasshopper script from this point on.
 Instructions are effectively stated in the tool, but are also reiterated here as well.